scalero-logo

 MJML being easy to use goes hand in hand with the language being a huge time saver.
 Coding emails with HTML can unfortunately involve a lot of complications, and using HTML alone to code emails will require extra work for styling and responsiveness.
 Since external CSS and JavaScript don’t work in most clients, you may find yourself writing a lot of HTML code just to create something simple—if you’ve ever tried to code an email with just HTML, you already know how crazy nesting tables can get.
 Naturally, the more code you have, the more likely things are to get a little messy, which leaves the door open for silly mistakes to be made.
 With MJML, however, you can avoid many of the pitfalls that come with HTML email coding.
 MJML was created to provide responsive email design, which means less complicated code, and MJML is constantly updated to keep up with the latest email client changes.

-3. Excellent documentation
+1. Excellent documentation

 Nothing is worse than trying to learn a new programming language without the proper tools or guide.
-Fortunately, Mailjet, the creator of MJML, went to great lengths to make sure the most important aspects of coding are covered.
+Fortunately, Mailjet, the creator of MJML, went to great lengths to ensure the most important aspects of coding are covered.
 On the official MJML website, you can find a detailed guide on how to create basic email elements, like sections, buttons, and images, as well as community components.
 The latter is put together by other MJML users who have contributed to the MJML framework.
 Some of these contributions include code for creating charts or QR codes and new community components are constantly being added.
 We also explain many of the MJML components in-depth in our MJML cheatsheet.

-4. MJML is open source
+1. MJML is open source

 This means that MJML has been specifically designed to be accessed, modified, and distributed by anyone for any purpose.
 This collaborative model allows people from all over to use their expertise and creativity to consistently improve MJML, helping both new and experienced users benefit.
 MJML has a standard collection of components, but as mentioned previously, users can create their own components and share them with the wider community.
 You’ll find step-by-step instructions here on how to make your own custom components when you’re ready.